-- 1. Determination of total activity of pea esterase. - 2.
-Determination of KM and Vmax of pea esterase. - 3.
+- 1. Standard curve of alpha napthol. - 2.
+Determination of Km and Vmax of pea esterase. - 3.
 Determination of optimum pH of pea esterase. - 4.
 Determination of pH stability of pea esterase. - 5.
-Determination of optimum temperature and activation energy of pea esterase. - 6.
+Determination of optimum temperature of pea esterase. - 6.
 Determination of temperature stability of pea esterase. - 7.
-Determination of type of inhibition (reversible or irreversible) of pea esterase. - 8.
-Determination of IC{50} of pea esterase using organophosphate inhibitor. - 9.
-Determination of total activity of salivary α -amylase / β -amylase (sweet potato or germinated ragi). - 10.
-Determination of Km and Vmax of α -amylase / β -amylase. - 11.
-Determination of Km and Vmax of alkaline phosphatase (potato). - 12.
-Determination of type of inhibition (reversible or irreversible) of alkaline phosphatase. - 13.
-Determination of IC{50} of alkaline phosphatase. - 14.
-Determination of inhibitor constant, Ki of alkaline phosphatase. - 15.
-Determination of optimum temperature and activation energy of urease (horsegram).
+Effect of inhibitor on activity of pea esterase. - 8.
+Determination of total activity of salivary $\beta$ -amylase using sweet potato. - 9.
+Determination of total activity of salivary $\beta$ -amylase using germinated ragi. - 10.
+Determination of Km and Vmax of $\alpha$ -amylase. - 11.
+Determination of Km and Vmax of acid phosphatase. - 12.
+Determination of nature of inhibitor of IC50 (acid phosphatase). - 13.
+Determine the effect of inhibitor on activity of acid phosphatase.